PallaviVedpathak/GRIP_TASK2_Optimum_Number_of_Clusters/README.md

 # GRIP_TASK2_Optimum_Number_of_Clusters

-# The Sparks Foundation-Draduate Rotational Internship Program
+# The Sparks Foundation-Graduate Rotational Internship Program

 1.Task: Prediction using unsupervised ML : Predict the optimum number of clusters and represent it visually.